ARE YOU INTERESTED IN COACHING YOUTH ICE HOCKEY

 The 2019 Season will be our 5th Season.
-We have in the past or will have in 2019 programs/teams at the 6U, 8U, 10U, 12U, 14U and High School age practicing at various places around Reno/Sparks/Carson City/South Lake Tahoe.
+We have in the past or will have in 2019 programs/teams at the Learn to Skate/Play, 6U, 8U, 10U, 12U, 14U and High School age practicing at various places around Reno/Sparks/Carson City/South Lake Tahoe.
 Our teams play 12-25 games per season against other small rec league/house league level teams from California, Southern Nevada, Southern Oregon, and/or Southern Idaho.
+Our Learn to Skate/Play programs are usually Saturday or Sunday mornings.

-We have decided to do a couple of player interest forms to help make it easier for those looking to get on the ice now as well as make it easier for us to manage all of the questions and interested parties contacting us at this time.
+We have decided to do a couple of player interest forms as well as a coaches interest form to help make it easier for those looking to get on the ice now as well as make it easier for us to manage all of the questions and interested parties contacting us at this time.

 This form is for any and all interested people in one of our Co-Ed hockey programs/teams